February 15, 2025 4:32 am

 Douche Treasure

 This treasure was discovered in 1989 inside a ceramic jar concealed inside the walls of a Roman fort in the town of Douche in Kharga Oasis.
-The treasure comprises a wreath adorned with the shape of deity Serapis, two bracelets, and two gold necklaces totaling 187 plates of fine pure gold.
+The treasure comprises a wreath adorned with the shape of the deity Serapis, two bracelets, and two gold necklaces totaling 187 plates of fine pure gold.

 2nd century AD / Roman Period / Gold